 Employees who constantly work with clients should have a well-developed memory.
 When changes happen, make sure to keep your clients or users informed.

 It is a necessity even if the clients trust your company and team completely.
 Keeping customers updated on stuff consistently is a good way to eliminate unpleasant factors (undue suspicion, for example) from their mind and maintain healthy working relationships.

 You may say that this skill is not a skill at all but more a character trait.
 Anyway, the ability to understand and share the feelings of another may play the key role in communication with clients.
 Even when you can not tell your customers exactly what they want to hear, some care and concern will go a long way.

 It’s not always possible to see customers face-to-face.
 In many instances, you will not even have the opportunity to hear their voices.

-It does not matter, you should be anyway able to “read” the customer’ emotional state and predict their attitude.
+It does not matter, you should be anyway able to “read” the customer’s emotional state and predict their attitude.
 It takes knowing your clients to create a personal experience for them.

-Your current or potential client is the important and omnipresent part of your life as a project manager.
+Your current or potential client is an important and omnipresent part of your life as a project manager.
 Sooner or later, you will have to learn how to deal with them.